codethesaurus/docs/docs/thesaurus/index.md

 First, you will need to open up `web/thesauruses/meta_info.json`.
 Within that file, the first section is for languages.
 Add in your language to that section in alphabetical order.
 From there, assign it to a directory name in the JSON structure.

-After you save that file, go make a new subdirectory with same name in `web/thesauruses/`.
-From there, copy one or more of the files in `web/thesauruses/_templates` into the language subdirectory.
-From there you should be good to implement those features in that concept file!
+Then, add any structures that you feel comfortable to do as described in [Add an Existing Structure Set to a Language](#add-an-existing-structure-set-to-a-language)

 For every concept you have to decide:
 * Either provide some example code after the `"code"` label which may be an array to provide multiple code snippets.
-* Or delare that concept as not implemented using `"not-implemented": true`.
+* Or declare that concept as not implemented using `"not-implemented": true`.

-In both cases you can add a `"comment"` to explain particuarities about this concept for the language you're describing.
+In both cases you can add a `"comment"` to explain particularities about this concept for the language you're describing.

 ## Contributing Your Changes